+2. You’re Losing Traffic:

 If you’re experiencing lots of downtime with your current web host, that’s a good sign it’s time to switch to a new host.
 Unplanned downtime during your website’s busiest hours can upset your website visitors and can cause you to lose leads, loyal customers, and revenue.
 Also, too much downtime can make your search result rankings drop.
 Switching to a web host that offers an uptime guarantee will ensure you don’t lose traffic or sales.

 3. Your Current Web Host isn’t Right for You:

 One of the most common and simple reasons you may want to move from one web host to another is that your current web host isn’t giving you want you want.
 For instance, maybe your current web host is too expensive.
 Perhaps you’ve found a better web host that’s more affordable and offers more of the features you need, such as Bluehost.
 It’s important to choose a web host that provides your website what it needs as well as one that fits in your budget.

-In other cases, you might find a new host with more attractive features and better price options.
-Those are great reasons to migrate your WordPress site as well.
 But you always need to make sure your website is up and running while the migration takes place from one host to another.
 Keep reading to find out why.

 Note: This is a different guide from moving WordPress to a new domain name.